MoamenMetwali/apps-catalogue/README.md

 # Applications Catalogue

-A daily generated database, populated from json files that contain info about installed applications on different systems.
+A daily generated database, populated from json files that contain info about installed applications on different systems[Ibex, Neser and Shaheen].

 # Installation